gremarsl/stockscraping/readme.md

 If you want to continue to the next graph, press X to close the current graphic.

 ### Hints
-* When the program goes to sleep for 60 seconds, don´t cancel execution. (rationale: limited amount of requests per time)
 * The file `companies.txt` contains some symbols of other companies.

 ## Possible Improvements
 - Simplified extension of additional indicators.
 The extension of additional indicators is currently time-consuming, since the extension must be made in several places within the implementation.
 - Error Handling.
-- Python package and dependency management.
-- Possible modularization in 3 tools.
-Each API own handling

 ## Contribution
 If you like and use this program, feel free to donate here: